Second-order accurate finite volume method for well-driven flows: Introduction

 Accurate modeling in the near-well region is important in reservoir engineering.
 Flow in the entire reservoir is induced mainly by wells, therefore poor near-well modeling results in accuracy loss throughout the model.

 Numerous families of second-order accurate numerical methods are applicable to porous media flows.
-Here we consider non-linear two-point approximations \cite{Dan09,Lep05,Lip07,Vas08,Vid11,Vid13,Yua08}.
-These schemes do not include special near-well discretization and thus lose accuracy on coarse grids if a well is present.
+Here we consider non-linear two-point approximations \cite{Dan09,Lep05,Lip07,Vas08,Vid11,Vid13,Vid14,Yua08}.
+Although there is no proof that these methods are second-order accurate \cite{Dro14}, numerical tests show second-order accuracy for the hydraulic head and first-order accuracy for the fluxes.
+These schemes preserve positivity of the solution, but at the price of having to solve a non-linear system even when the problem is linear.
+Nevertheless, linear approximation is deployed and therefore the accuracy is lost on coarse grids if a well is present.

-Local grid refinement can alleviate the problem.
+Local grid refinement can alleviate the problem \cite{Mun10}.
 However, this comes at a computational cost.

-Methods for well modeling have been widely discussed in the literature \cite{Che09,Din01,Din04,Dur00,Pea78,Pea83,Sle10}.
-A commonly used method is the Peaceman correction \cite{Din01,Pea78,Pea83}.
-This approach was originally formulated for finite differences, with a well placed in the center of the cell.
-It has been extended for various other discretization methods \cite{Che09}.
-The Peaceman correction yields a correct flow rate but the obtained hydraulic head distribution is not second order accurate on coarse grids.
+Methods for well modeling have been widely discussed in the literature \cite{Che09,Din01,Din04,Dur00,Pea78,Pea83,Mun10}.
+A commonly used method is the Peaceman model \cite{Din01,Pea78,Pea83}.
+This approach was originally formulated for finite differences, with a well placed in a cell center.
+It has been extended to various other discretization methods \cite{Che09}.
+Peaceman model introduces an additional equation which yields a greatly improved flow rate, but it does not improve the accuracy of the hydraulic head around the well.

-In finite element methods wells are usually associated with arrays of mesh edges in three dimensional models, or with nodes in two dimensional models.
-Since there are more tools available to generate unstructured meshes for finite elements then for other methods, in order to be able to use these meshes we construct cylinders (circles in two dimensions) around well edges (nodes).
-As a result, a well is an array of cylindrical cells in three dimensional models (Fig. \ref{wellDiscret} right) or a circular cell in two dimensional models (Fig. \ref{wellDiscret} left).

-The \textit{well face correction} method (WFC) described in Subsection \ref{Correction} is related to the Peaceman method and results in a greatly improved well extraction rate compared to the uncorrected scheme, but the hydraulic head is not second-order accurate on coarse grids near the well.
+In commonly available mesh generators it is possible to specify points that are guaranteed to become mesh nodes once the mesh is generated.
+Thus we can easily represent a well as a mesh node in two-dimensional models or as an array of mesh edges in three-dimensional models.
+For a finite volume code, it is more appropriate to associate a well with a cell in two dimensions or with an array of cells in three dimensions.
+Therefore, we construct cylinders (circles in two dimensions) around well edges (nodes) as in Fig. \ref{wellDiscret}.
+Another way to represent a well is described in Example \ref{example5}.